mathspp/mathspp/pages/02.blog/animations-from-first-principles-in-5-minutes/item.md

 Hello from the pygame community. https://www.pygame.org/contribute.html
 ```

-!
 The code in this article was written with Python 3.11 and `pygame` 2.5.1.
-!
-However, it should run well on older versions of Python/`pygame` because we're only using fundamental features.
+However, it should run well on older versions of Python/`pygame` because we're only using fundamental features that have been around for a while and that are unlikely to go anywhere.

 ## In 5 minutes?